merely-useful/py-rse/index.md

 -   Explain the advantages of using a \gref{logging framework}{logging_framework} rather than `print` statements.
 -   Describe the five standard logging levels and explain what each should be used for.
 -   Create, configure, and use a simple logger.

-## Testing Software

--   Explain three different goals for testing software.
--   Add \gref{assertions}{assertion} to a program to check that it is operating correctly.
--   Write and run unit tests using `pytest`.
--   Determine the \gref{coverage}{code_coverage} of those tests and identify untested portions of code.
--   Explain \gref{continuous integration}{continuous_integration} and implement it using [Travis CI][travis-ci].
--   Describe and contrast \gref{test-driven development}{tdd} and checking-driven development.

 ## Tracking Provenance